Collect Active Countermeasures AC-Hunter logs

 "

 • Threshold: Enter the minimum threat score to trigger alerts (for example, 20 ).
-Systems with scores at or above this value will generate syslog alerts.
+Systems with scores at or above this value generate syslog alerts.

-• Address: Enter the Bindplane agent IP address and port (for example, 10.1.2.3:514 ).
+• Address: Enter the Bindplane agent IP address and port (for example, "10.1.2.3:514" ).

 5. Save the configuration file and exit the editor.

-6. Restart AI-Hunter to apply the changes:
+6. Restart AC-Hunter to apply the changes:

 hunt